Schinzel/wise-crowd-data-generator/TASK.md

 ### Task Summary (to be completed by AI)

 ## Task 16 - Transaction Generator
-Create TransactionDataGenerator that implements IDataGenerator to generate transaction data using CurrencyCollection and user/asset data.
+Create TransactionDataGenerator that implements IDataGenerator to generate transaction data using price series, users, and CurrencyCollection.

 ### Description
 Implement a generator that creates realistic transaction data with proper currency distribution and user activity patterns.